jonasjohansson/11.igem.se/pages/wiki/project/notebook.md

 ## Dictionary

-During our laboratory work, we assigned nicknames to our biobricks for the sake of simplicity.
+During our laboratory work, we assigned nicknames to our BioBricks for the sake of simplicity.
 This table will allow the reader to understand what BioBrick we are mentioning in our notebook.

 | Notebook name | Wiki name                                                 | Registry Link                           |
 | ------------- | --------------------------------------------------------- | --------------------------------------- |